How to manage storage volumes

 If you need more storage in a volume, you can increase the size of your storage volume.
 In some cases, it is also possible to reduce the size of a storage volume.

-lxc storage volume set <pool_name> <volume_name> size <new_size>
+lxc storage volume set my-pool my-volume size=15GiB

 Important